mholiv/makesite/content/secret-hitler-project.md

 3. Select both of these and import them into PrusaSlicer together.
 Select that you want to import these `.stl` as a single object.
 4. Repeat for every bit name tag you want to make.

-This is better documented in the OpenSCAD file in teh github repo.
+This is better documented in the OpenSCAD file in the github repo.
 There may be a better way but at the time of creation there was no easy way I could find.

 This was my first multi material/color print.
 Yay!